-Occupational hearing loss is one of the most common -- and most expensive -- workers compensation claims in American industry.
+Occupational hearing loss is one of the most common and most expensive workers compensation claims in American industry.
 More than 22,000 workers receive a hearing loss disability award each year, and the financial exposure extends far beyond the settlement amount: elevated premiums, legal costs, OSHA citation risk, and the reputational impact of a pattern of claims all compound the direct cost.
 This guide explains how occupational hearing loss workers comp claims work, what drives employer liability, and how a well-documented hearing conservation program reduces exposure on every dimension.
+Soundtrace helps employers build and maintain exactly that program — so when a claim arrives, the records are already there.

 How occupational hearing loss claims work

 The triggering event for a claim is typically either a medical diagnosis of hearing loss linked to occupational noise exposure, or a Standard Threshold Shift documented in the employer's own audiometric records.
 Some states use "date of last injurious exposure" as the claim date; others use "date of disability" or "date of diagnosis."
-The state-specific rule determines which employer (if the worker has had multiple noise-exposed employers) bears primary responsibility.
+The state-specific rule determines which employer bears primary responsibility when a worker has had multiple noise-exposed employers.

 What drives employer liability